MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access-checklist.md

 ## Step 7: Turn on "Anonymous users can join a meeting" if you want guests to join meetings

-If you want guests to join meetings, turn on the **Anonymouse users can join a meeting** setting in the Microsoft Teams admin center.
+If you want guests to join meetings, turn on the **Anonymous users can join a meeting** setting in the Microsoft Teams admin center.

 1. In the left navigation of the Microsoft Teams admin center, go to **Meetings** > **Meeting settings**.